AdrianHavengaBennett/User-Centric-Milestone-Project/README.md

 # UX

-The wireframe, which can be found in images/wireframe, I created right at the start of this project is slightly different than what was designed here at the first stage - the reason for this is detailed in the text below.
-This wireframe will still be honoured with the correct technologies, however.
-To be continued.
+The wireframe for this project can be found in images/wireframe.

 ## Features